qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Default: *False*

-``Output geometry has m dimension`` [boolean]
+``Output geometry has m values`` [boolean]
   Choose if the output geometry should have the m dimension.

   Default: *False*

 ``Geometry expression`` [expression]
   Add the geometry expression you want to use.
-You can use the button to open the Expression Dialog: the dialog has a lists of all the usable expression together with their help and guide.
+You can use the button to open the Expression Dialog: the dialog has a list of all the usable expression together with their help and guide.

   Default: *$geometry*